Wedding Celebrant & MC

-5.1 Deposit/booking fee at time confirming use of services for a specific date;
+5.1 Non- Refundable deposit/booking fee at time confirming use of services for a specified date, place and time;

-5.2 Balance of fee in clear funds by direct deposit to Celebrant’s nominated bank account no later than 14 days prior to the wedding day.
+5.4 Balance of fee in clear funds by direct deposit to Celebrant’s nominated bank account no later than 4 weeks to the wedding day.

 5.5 Acknowledge that if full payment has not been made to the Celebrant in accordance with these terms then the Celebrant will not attend the ceremony.

 6 To provide the Celebrant with all original documentation requested no later than 48 hours prior to the wedding day, including any accredited translation documentation requested by the Celebrant.

 7 That if the Parties fail to provide all documentation requested to the Celebrant no later than 48 hours prior to the wedding day, the Celebrant will attend the originally planned ceremony but will be delivered as a "commitment ceremony" with an additional fee required to make the marriage official at a later date.

 8 To advise the Celebrant immediately in writing of any change to the time, date or place of the marriage ceremony.
 The Celebrant reserves the right to terminate the agreement and retain the booking fee/deposit should he/she be unable to conduct the ceremony due to the change.

 9 If the ceremony is to be changed to the alternative venue due to inclement weather, then one of the Parties is to inform the Celebrant personally by telephone by a time nominated previously by the Celebrant in writing to ensure the Celebrant has sufficient time to travel to the alternative venue.

 10 To advise the Celebrant as soon as practicable if either of the parties is taking prescribed medication which may change their demeanour during the marriage ceremony.

 11 Notice of cancellation of ceremony must be given to the Celebrant in writing, and the Celebrant reserves the right to retain the booking fee/deposit and other amounts paid.